MonroeGollaher/MonroeGollaher/README.md

 My name's Monroe Gollaher.
 Currently a software developer at Foundry Interactive.
 I come from a background of techology and education.
 I am a driven fullstack developer, with my main love being UX/UI and frontend work.
 I love solving puzzles and finding out why things do the things they do.<br>After about 5 years in education and 3 in the IT/support field, I fell in love with software development as it combines my passions for both creativity and technology.

 - 💻 &nbsp;Tech stack: Javascript(Vue.js, React, Angular), C#, .Net Core, MySQL, Node.js, Mongo.db, CSS/Bootstrap, HTML.
+- 💡 &nbsp;Currently getting familar with Typescript w/ React and Vite
 - 💼 &nbsp;<a href="https://monroegollaher.github.io/Portfolio/">Check out my landing page / portfolio!</a>

 ### How to reach out to me